patilakshay66327/youtube-clone/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App for the Youtube Clone applcaition

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React Starter App](https://github.com/patilakshay66327/React-Starter-App).

+## This clone is uploaded on the git-pages server live Get and Check Down : [Click for Live Demo](https://patilakshay66327.github.io/youtube-clone/).

 ## Available Scripts